cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

 The *source* Flowlet generates random numbers every 1 millisecond.
 It can also be configured through runtime
 arguments:

-- whether to emit events or not
+- whether to emit events or not; and
-- to sleep for an additional delay after each event
+- whether to sleep for an additional delay after each event.

 .. literalinclude:: /../../../cdap-examples/CountRandom/src/main/java/co/cask/cdap/examples/countrandom/RandomSource.java
    :language: java
    :lines: 29-

-The *splitter* Flowlet emits four numbers four every number that it receives.
+The *splitter* Flowlet emits four numbers for every number that it receives.

 .. literalinclude:: /../../../cdap-examples/CountRandom/src/main/java/co/cask/cdap/examples/countrandom/NumberSplitter.java
    :language: java
    :lines: 25-

-Note that this flowlet associates a hash value named *n* with every number that it emits.
-That allows the *counter* flowlet to use a hash partitioning strategy when consuming the numbers it receives.
-This ensures that there are no transaction conflicts if the flowlet is scaled to multiple instances:
+Note that this Flowlet associates a hash value named *n* with every number that it emits.
+That allows the *counter* Flowlet to use a hash partitioning strategy when consuming the numbers it receives.
+This ensures that there are no transaction conflicts if the Flowlet is scaled to multiple instances:

 .. literalinclude:: /../../../cdap-examples/CountRandom/src/main/java/co/cask/cdap/examples/countrandom/NumberCounter.java
    :language: java